Akagutz/Akagutz.github.io/README.md

 > The Resume data is supplied by the http://gitconnected.com API service which uses
 > the http://jsonresume.org schema, a community driven open source initiative for creating
 > JSON-based standard for resumes.
-The is released under the MIT license.
+This is released under the MIT license.

 ---